Rain on Me (Lady Gaga and Ariana Grande song): Remixes

 Arca remixed the song for Gaga's remix album, Dawn of Chromatica.

 On July 17, 2021, remixes of "Rain on Me" done by Ralphi Rosario and Purple Disco Machine were released digitally.
+According to an article by the Official Charts Company, the Purple Disco Machine remix arrived amid a surge of high-profile reworks that accompanied the disco revival, helping to solidify his mainstream breakthrough while reworking pop hits into more club-oriented yet faithful versions of the originals.
+Purple Disco Machine's version incorporates funk elements, while Rosario's remix maintains the house-driven rhythm of the original track.
+Both producers issued two versions of their remixes—a longer club-oriented mix and a shorter edit.

 On August 9, 2021, Venezuelan producer Arca announced via Discord that she produced her own remix of the song for Gaga's third remix album Dawn of Chromatica (2021).
 Her rendition samples the songs "Time" and "Mequetrefe" off her fourth studio album Kick I (2020), as well as the Changa tuki track "Mételo Sácalo" by DJ Yirvin.
 In a review of Dawn of Chromatica, Slant Magazines Alexa Camp praised Arca's remix of the track, claiming that "it offers a glimpse of what Chromatica might have sounded like had Gaga's music lived up to the avant-garde pop image she's created for herself."
 It also earned the praise of Pitchforks Jamieson Cox, who thought it was Dawn of Chromatica's "most radical cut" that "situate[s] Gaga and Ariana Grande within Kick Is gossamer avant-pop."
 Writing for Clash, Robin Murray thought that Arca's "mosaic-like approach" to the deconstruction of the song has "a sly, subversive edge."
-Sam Murphy of Junkee opined that Arca's remix "emerges from a sonic sludge, slowly revealing the song's euphoria bit-by-bit.
-The euphoria is harder to access but by the time it builds to its climax, through glitchy synths and chopped vocals, the pay-off is glorious."
-Alex Rigotti from Gigwise appreciated the producer's risk-taking in the remix, saying that "Arca lets the track simmer and steam, never letting up", and opined that "the decision to make all of 'Rain on Me' high-strung and tense with no resolution was certainly a big choice".
-She, however, added that she "respect[s] the intentions more than the product", saying that this remix is not one she "personally would come back to a lot".
+Sam Murphy of Junkee wrote that Arca's remix emerges from a dense, murky soundscape and gradually reveals the song's sense of euphoria.
+While the euphoria is harder to access, the track eventually builds to a climax through "glitchy synths and chopped vocals," delivering a "glorious" payoff.